 Notably, NCI has taken some steps to address the gender imbalance of the cohorts in its computing programmes.
 The College is encouraged to continue its efforts in this regard.

 Summary of recommended special conditions of validation

-There are no recommended special conditions of validation.
+There are no recommended special conditions of validation in relation to this programme.

 Summary of recommendations to the provider